 TD Ameritrade vs. Robinhood: Who Should Use It?

 Yet inexperienced investors are exactly the demographic who should move a little more slowly.
-Compounding this problem, Robinhood is designed to steer investors into higher-risk choices than they otherwise might have made.
-Traders primarily buy and sell stocks on this app, a natural result of the low-information system which Robinhood provides, and prompts at the bottom of each asset screen suggest similar stocks that traders could buy in the same way that Netflix queues up new shows to encourage binging.
-On the downside, Robinhood emphasizes options, a high-complexity and high-risk asset class, to its crowd of neophyte investors.
+Robinhood can steer investors into higher-risk choices than they otherwise might have made.
+Traders primarily buy and sell stocks on this app, a natural result of the low-information system which Robinhood provides, and prompts at the bottom of each asset screen suggest similar stocks that traders could buy in a similar way that Netflix queues up new shows to encourage binging.
+The firm emphasizes options, a high-complexity and high-risk asset class that aren’t usually appropriate for neophyte investors.

 For new investors, the more thorough, slower pace of TD Ameritrade will serve them well, even if it feels more daunting at first.
 Meanwhile, experienced investors will find Robinhood’s feature-light platform almost immediately limiting.
 TD Ameritrade’s full spectrum of customizable technical analysis tools and broad asset classes will serve even sophisticated investors well.